rezaarifian/react-native-zss-rich-text-editor-v1.2.1/README.md

 ## Attribution

-`react-native-rich-text-editor` is originally published by wix in this [repo](https://github.com/wix/react-native-zss-rich-text-editor)
+`@arneson/react-native-rich-text-editor` is originally published by wix in this [repo](https://github.com/wix/react-native-zss-rich-text-editor)
-`react-native-rich-text-editor` is a wrapper around the amazing [ZSSRichTextEditor](https://github.com/nnhubbard/ZSSRichTextEditor/tree/master/ZSSRichTextEditor) project.
+`@arneson/react-native-rich-text-editor` is a wrapper around the amazing [ZSSRichTextEditor](https://github.com/nnhubbard/ZSSRichTextEditor/tree/master/ZSSRichTextEditor) project.
 It also communicates with the editor using the awesome [react-native-webview-bridge](https://github.com/alinz/react-native-webview-bridge) project.